chadrem/filter_chain/README.md

 A ````Chain```` is a container for a set of filters and makes it easy to create them and retrieve the results.

-The constructor takes a schema that defines a set of filters you want to use.
+The constructor takes a schema that defines the set of filters you want to use.
-The below example serializes objects to JSON, compresses them, prints their new byte size, and collects the results for future retrieval:
+The below example serializes each input object to a JSON string, compresses the strings, prints the byte size of each string, and collects the results for future retrieval:

     chain = FilterChain::Chain.new(:filters => [
       {:class => FilterChain::SerializeFilter, :opts => {:format => :json}},